javabrett/stream-me-up-scotty/series-getting-started-with-cc/workshop-streaming-etl/README.md

     * When prompted for payment info, select **Skip payment** in the bottom-right corner.
 The $400 credit provided with new accounts is more than sufficient for this workshop.

     * Specify a meaningful **Cluster Name** and then review the associated *Configuration & Cost*, *Usage Limits*, and *Uptime SLA* before clicking **Launch Cluster**.

 ***

-## <a name="step-3"></a>Step 3: Create a Schema Registry Instance

-A topic contains messages, and each message is a key-value pair.
-The message key or the message value (or both) can be serialized as JSON, Avro, or Protobuf.
-A schema defines the structure of the data format.

-Confluent Cloud Schema Registry is used to manage schemas and it defines a scope in which schemas can evolve.
-It stores a versioned history of all schemas, provides multiple compatibility settings, and allows schemas to evolve according to these compatibility settings.
-It is also fully-managed.

-You will be exploring Confluent Cloud Schema Registry in more detail towards the end of the workshop.
-First, you will need to enable Schema Registry within your environment.

-1. Return to your environment by clicking on the Confluent icon at the top left corner and then clicking your environment tile.

-1. Click on **Schema Registry**.
-Select your cloud provider and region, and then click on **Enable Schema Registry**.

-***